-The label budget is set to be $N = 2000$ across all scenarios.
+We fix the label budget at $N = 2000$ in all scenarios.
 For our proposed method, we implement the two-step active subsampling algorithm outlined in Algorithm~\ref{algoK} with $N_1=N/8$ and $N_2=7N/8$.
 Empirically, we find that assigning a larger proportion of the label budget to the second step leads to a more stable final estimator $\hat\btheta_2$.
 The numerical results for our algorithm with $N_1=N/5$ and $N_2=4N/5$ are quite similar and are deferred to the Appendix Section \ref{sec_additional_sim}.
-We compare the performance of our proposed method with that of the method proposed in \cite{feng2022nonregular}, where the path-following algorithm is applied on a dataset with size $N = 2000$ uniformly sampled from the entire dataset.
+We compare the performance of our proposed method with \cite{feng2022nonregular}, where the path-following algorithm is applied to a dataset with size $N = 2000$ uniformly sampled from the full dataset.
 We refer to this method as ``passive PF'', while our proposed method is denoted as ``two-step sampling with PF".
 In the application of the path-following algorithm, we set the bandwidth parameter $\delta = 1$ and use the standard Gaussian density as the kernel function.
 The number of regularization stages is fixed at $T=20$, and we choose $\nu = 1/4$, $\phi = (\lambda_{tgt}/\lambda_0)^{1/T}$ and $\eta = 1$ in the path-following Algorithm~\ref{pathfollow}.
-For both methods and across all scenarios, the tuning parameter $\lambda_{tgt}$ is chosen by the 5-fold cross-validation via Algorithm \ref{alg_cv}.
+The tuning parameter $\lambda_{tgt}$ is chosen by the 5-fold cross-validation via Algorithm \ref{alg_cv}.

-In our comparison, we also include two simple methods ``passive LR'' and ``two-step sampling with LR''.
-The former refers to the $\ell_1$-penalized logistic regression applied to the dataset with size $N = 2000$ uniformly sampled from the entire dataset.
+In our comparison, we also include two simple benchmarks ``passive LR'' and ``two-step sampling with LR''.
+The former refers to the $\ell_1$-penalized logistic regression applied to the dataset with size $N = 2000$ uniformly sampled from the full dataset.
 For the ``two-step sampling with LR'', we employ a similar two-step approach as in Algorithm~\ref{algoK}.
 However, instead of solving (\ref{penalized}) using the path-following algorithm, we estimate $\btheta$ by the $\ell_1$-penalized logistic regression.
 Similar to our proposed method, the active set in second step has the same form as (\ref{activeset}), which depends on the choice of $b_1$.